This post provides seven ways to get tickets to the Statue of Liberty, including pedestal and crown tickets as well as where to get discounts.

 While they are in short supply during busier seasons, these same-day tickets can be obtained at the ticket booths inside Castle Clinton in Battery Park (Manhattan) or at Liberty State Park (New Jersey).

 The main problem with this option is that you may arrive on a particularly busy day, so there might not be any tickets left when you get there.

 It’s also likely that you’ll be limited to only general admission tickets, which can have long wait times in the high season.

-This is more the case if you are coming from New York.
+This is more the case if you are coming from NY.
 Those going to the Statue of Liberty from NJ will usually have a larger selection to choose from.

 Even if Statue Cruises sells out and there are no walk-up tickets available, there’s a possibility that third-party vendors will still have Statue of Liberty tickets available for purchase.